-Over time, people with semantic dementia forget the meaning of words, as well as what objects and concepts are.
+People with semantic dementia forget the meaning of words, as well as what objects and concepts are.
 For example, they may:

 - Have trouble using the right word – often saying another word or using a vague term like ‘thing’.
-This may start with names and other words they don’t use very often.
+This may start with names and other object words they don’t use very often.
 As time passes, people will also struggle with more common words and often ask what words mean.

 - Talk about things at great length and in a vague or repetitive manner.